beingfrankly/beingfranky.nl/pages/How to have an accessible input while the label is invisible.md

 ---
+created_at: 2021-06-13 18:12
+updated_at: Thursday 16th September 2021 15:52:57
 type: blog
 title: An accessible input without a visible label
 published: true
-published_on: "2021-10-03"
+published_on: 2021-10-3
-category: accessibility
+category:
 tags: []
 description: small description on the blog post
 keywords: []
 slug: accessible-input-without-label
-status: published
+status: polishing
 id: 2021w39b1
 ---

 # How to have an accessible input while the label isn’t present?

 In another bite-sized post I want to take the time to cover a common UI pattern that you’ll find on almost every website.
 Which is an input field with no visual label at all.
 Just a placeholder and perhaps with an icon.

 I'll explain what's missing or what's flawed with the approaches you'll see on on most websites.
 As an example we’ll use a search field since it's quite common and it fits the UI pattern quite well.

 ## The bare essentials and why it's flawed to begin with
 Let's dive into a basic search field example which represents this pattern.
 An input with no label.

 ```html